Browning 0.5inch (12.7 mm) heavy machine guns.

 For infantry use, the M2 HB is usually mounted on a tripod, but can also be mounted on vehicle quills, ring mounts and trunnions.

 Other M2 types include versions with water-cooled barrels, which were commonly used as anti-aircraft weapons.
 Especially on US Navy ships, they were used during World War II in multiple deployments against low-flying attack aircraft.
-Single water-cooled machine gun mountings were often used in land-based air defence installations.
+Single water-cooled machine gun mountings were often used in land-based air defense installations.

-The main difference between the versions of the machine gun used on the ground and in aircraft was that the aircraft version had a barrel length of 36 inch (91.4 cm), while the conventional 0.5inch Browning barrel of the ground troops was 45 inch (114.3 cm) long.
+The main difference between the versions of the machine gun used on the ground and in aircraft was that the aircraft version had a barrel length of 36 inch (91.4 cm), while the conventional 0.5inch (12.7 mm) Browning barrel of the ground troops was 45 inch (114.3 cm) long.
 Apart from the barrel and the way it was mounted, all parts could be exchanged between all versions of the M1921 and M2 machine guns.

 Today’s Browning M2 is still the automatic, cartridge-feed, air-cooled weapon from the Second World War.
 It has a back plate with handles, a blade rear sight, muzzle flash suppressor and a spare cylinder.
 By modifying some components, the ammunition can be inserted from either the right or left side.
 The M2 is capable of firing in single fire or automatic continuous fire.